Sciatic nerve block

 Aim: show understanding of anatomy (bifurcation) and practical rescue strategies.

-• Causes: high/variable bifurcation with LA not reaching both tibial and common peroneal; inadequate volume or poor spread; intramuscular injection; time insufficient for onset.
+• Causes: high/variable bifurcation with LA not reaching both tibial and common peroneal, inadequate volume or poor spread, intramuscular injection, time insufficient for onset.

-• Troubleshoot: rescan to identify both components; top-up to achieve circumferential spread; selectively block tibial or common peroneal if one spared; allow time; consider alternative analgesia/GA if urgent.
+• Troubleshoot: rescan to identify both components, top-up to achieve circumferential spread, selectively block tibial or common peroneal if one spared, allow time, consider alternative analgesia/GA if urgent.

 • Always reassess safety: total LA dose, aspiration, symptoms of LAST, and avoid intraneural injection.